ansarianam02/kingfisher/README.md

 Note :
-use class .err-container to hide/show Error on each page.
+use class .err-container to hide/show Error on all pages.